DeViL303/MultiServer3-NautilusFork/README.md

 </div>

-### Note:
+### Important Note:
-For Archive Unpacker input, it's currently recommended to use drag and drop from Windows File Explorer as it can handle folders.
-When you drag a folder into the Unpacker, it will scan it recursively for any compatible archives and add all.
+For the Archive Unpacker, utilizing the drag-and-drop functionality from Windows File Explorer is recommended as it can effectively manage folders.
+Upon dragging a folder into the Unpacker, it will recursively scan for any compatible archives and automatically add them.

-#### Archive Unpacker Usage:
+#### Usage Instructions for Archive Unpacker:
-- Drag in one or more compatible archives or folders.
-It should be able to handle large tasks such as unpacking 60k objects in one operation.
+- Drag and drop one or more compatible archives or folders into the tool.
+It is designed to manage large-scale tasks, such as unpacking up to 60,000 objects in a single operation.
-- It will create a timestamp.txt in the output folder with the original timestamp of the archive; leave this in place, and it will be used during future repacking of that same folder.
+- The tool generates a timestamp.txt in the output folder containing the original timestamp of the archive, which should be retained for future repacking of that folder.
-- Default output path for the archive Unpacker tool is next to the exe/Output/Mapped/.
-This can be changed in settings but will reset to default on next session.
+- The default output path for the Archive Unpacker tool is next to the exe/Output/Mapped/.
+This setting can be modified in the preferences but will revert to default on the next restart.
-- When unpacking objects, if the input archive has the string "object" in it, then the output folder will have it replaced with the UUID (e.g., 00000000-00000000-00000000-0000000B/object_T037.sdat will extract to 00000000-00000000-00000000-0000000B_T037 folder).
+- When unpacking objects, if the input archive includes the string "object," then the output folder name will replace this with the UUID (e.g., 00000000-00000000-00000000-0000000B/object_T037.sdat will be extracted to the 00000000-00000000-00000000-0000000B_T037 folder).

-#### Archive Unpacker Options:
+#### Options for Archive Unpacker:

 ##### UUID/Path Prefix:
-- You can enter a UUID or a full path prefix here that will be added onto any paths found during the mapping process.
+- A UUID or a complete path prefix can be entered here, which will be appended to any paths identified during the mapping process.
-- Note: It will also scan for any UUIDs ANYWHERE in the input file path and attempt to use those for mapping.
+- Additionally, it will scan for any UUIDs present anywhere in the input file path and attempt to utilize them for mapping.

 ##### Validate Files:
-- Enabled by default.
-It is not recommended to disable this option, but the mapper will be faster on bulk tasks if you do.
+- This feature is enabled by default.
+Disabling this option can speed up the mapping process for bulk tasks, although it is not recommended.
-- If enabled, this option will make an attempt to validate that all files have dumped correctly.
-It uses a combination of header/string byte-level checks and dedicated libraries for checking media files such as mp3/wav/png/jpg.
+- If enabled, this feature will attempt to ensure that all files have been correctly dumped.
+It employs a combination of header/string byte-level checks and specific libraries to check media files such as mp3, wav, png, jpg.
-- It will also parse xml/json/scene/sdc/odc, etc., looking for bytes indicating corruption/encryption/compression.
+- It also analyzes xml, json, scene, sdc, odc, etc., searching for indications of corruption, encryption, or compression.
-- It uses HomeLuac.exe to parse Lua files for syntax errors.
-This can lead to some false flags as home devs did sometimes write non-valid Lua, but overall it's useful.
+- HomeLuac.exe is used to verify Lua files for syntax errors, which may occasionally result in false flags, as developers sometimes wrote non-standard Lua.
+However, this check is generally beneficial.
-- It will also log any 0-byte files for further checking; again, this does lead to some false flags due to the fact Home devs did sometimes use 0-byte files, but overall it's useful to have them flagged for further checking.
+- The tool will also record any 0-byte files for additional inspection.
+Although this sometimes results in false flags, as developers occasionally used 0-byte files, it is advantageous to flag these for further review.
-- Finally, it will log any items with unmapped files—this check is slightly different as it always happens regardless of whether validate files are enabled or not.
-If any unmapped files are detected, it will add a _CHECK suffix to the output folder name.
+- Lastly, any items with unmapped files will be logged.
+This check occurs regardless of whether the validate files feature is enabled.
+If unmapped files are detected, a _CHECK suffix will be added to the output folder name.
-- If any warnings (file validation failures) are detected at all during validation, you will find a JobReport.txt in your output folder.
+- Should any warnings or file validation failures occur during the validation process, a JobReport.txt will be generated in your output folder.

 ##### Offline Structure:
-- This setting only affects object extraction; when enabled, it extracts objects into the "offline" folder structure with all files and folders in the root.
-This is perfect for running in extracted form on HDK builds.
+- This setting affects only the extraction of objects; when enabled, it extracts objects into the "offline" folder structure with all files and folders at the root level.
+This configuration is ideal for running in extracted form on HDK builds.
-- This was the norm up until recently, and if you ever extracted objects with older tools such as Gaz's HomeTool, you will be familiar with it, but it's not the true folder structure needed for rebuilding archives, so use with caution.
+- This was the standard practice until recently.
+If you have previously extracted objects using older tools like Gaz's HomeTool, you will be familiar with this structure.
+However, it is not the correct folder structure needed for rebuilding archives, so caution is advised.
-- Now that Online is revived, this is no longer the default folder structure needed, so it's not the default setting.
-Note, unlike other settings, this setting does not get remembered between sessions.
+- Given the revival of Online, this is no longer the default folder structure required, thus it is not set as the default.
+It is important to note that unlike other settings, this one does not persist between sessions.

 ## Tab 2: SceneID Generator / Decrypter